cfgong/spotifygenre/README.md

 - `common.py` contains commonly used functions
 - `knn.ipynb` contains a knn attempt
 - `song_feature_distributions.ipynb` features prettified feature histograms for all genres and by genre

+Refer [here](https://github.com/cfgong/spotifytinker) for details on how to retrieve Spotify feature data from other playlists.